signebedi/libreforms-fastapi/README.md

 uvicorn libreforms_fastapi.app:app --reload # this will run the development server
 ```

-You can also install manually using the git repository.
+You can also install manually using the git repository, which is recommended for development.

 ```bash
 git clone https://github.com/signebedi/libreforms-fastapi.git